Generic selectors

 7

-10To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
-11But if she does, she must remain unmarried or else be reconciled to her husband.
-And a husband must not divorce his wife.
+10But to the married I give instructions, not I, but the Lord, that the wife is not to leave her husband 11(but if she does leave, she must remain unmarried, or else be reconciled to her husband), and that the husband is not to divorce his wife.

 1 Corinthians 7:1-16